jaapterwoerds/recommended-sources/README.md

 ## Proof and type wizardry

 [Univalent foundations of mathematics](https://www.youtube.com/watch?v=E9RiR9AcXeE) A mathematician talking about why maths needs compilation and continuous intergration.
-Voedsky is called the father of Homotopy type theory but he seems to be gotten there from the angle of reproducable sience and mathematics
+Voedsky is called the father of Homotopy type theory but he seems to be gotten there from the angle of reproducable sience and mathematics.
+His introduction is about an bug in a groundbraking paper 'Algabraic cycles and higher K theory' which discredited the hole field of motovic cohomology.

 ## Machine learning